DanDiplo/Umbraco.GodMode/README.md

 * View diagnostics and configuration settings about your Umbraco site and hosting environment
 * Warm up compilation of all templates ("views") in a single bound... erm, click.

-## Other Features

-* Adds a "Copy" function to the `DataTypes` tree in `Settings` to allow you to clone any existing datatype

 ## Screenshots

 ![Doc Type Browser](https://www.diplo.co.uk/media/1189/doctypebrowser.png)